adityadhopade/interview_deck/kubernetes_trivia.md

 `Ingress`

 - Most widely used and popular among all the K8 Services.
-- It is also a paid service (but a workaround to add our Ip in the host folder)
+- It is also a paid service (but a workaround to add our IP in the host folder)
-- In Ingress we maintain a table consisting of the Rules and Destinations in a Ingress Resource.
+- In Ingress, we maintain a table consisting of the Rules and Destinations in an Ingress Resource.
-- Entire traffic will be routing will be decided by the Rules present in the Ingress Resources where to navigate further.
+- Entire traffic will be routed by the Rules present in the Ingress Resources where to navigate further.

-- K8 does not comes with the default installation of Ingress Controllers
+- K8 does not come with the default installation of Ingress Controllers
-- Nginx Controller is an flavour of Ingress Controllers.
+- Nginx Controller is a flavor of Ingress Controllers.
 - Ingress gives an idea about what is happening inside the cluster.

 ![Alt text](image-24.png)

 ---

-### LAYER 7 vs Layer 4 Routing ?
+### LAYER 7 vs Layer 4 Routing?

 `Layer 7`

-- Layer 7 is the Appplication layer in OSI model
+- Layer 7 is the application layer in the OSI model
-- When traffic is able to the Route at Layer 7 then it hits at Application layer knopwn as App Layer Routing
+- When traffic can the Route at Layer 7 then it hits at Application layer known as App Layer Routing
-- Layer 7 is based on the `path based routing`
+- Layer 7 is based on the ` path-based routing`
 - Layer 7 has the affinity towards the API Endpoints aka Layer7 understands what the Endpoints actually are and routes according to the API endpoints.

 `Layer 4`

 - It is network Layer Routing.
-- Layer 4 based routing is performed on the basis of the IP Addresses; it cannot understand the path based routing.
+- Layer 4-based routing is performed on the basis of the IP Addresses; it cannot understand the path-based routing.
 - As there is no concept of application in the Layer4

-- `External Name`